shataf-alriq/HP-Anywhere-PCoIP-Client/README.md

 This repo provides an Arch Linux PKGBUILD and optional binary release for the HP Anyware PCoIP Client (25.06.1).

+*This is forked from https://github.com/ppira/pcoip-client and updated to work with the latest (25.06.01+) HP Anyware PCoIP Client
+*Additionaly added some fixes mentioned in comments the outdated https://aur.archlinux.org/packages/pcoip-client

 ## Installation

 ### Option 1: Build from source